Older Than They Look: Web Comics

 - Tower of God is an undisputed king of this Trope.
-Manipulating the Functional Magic of their world known as Shinsoo, allows for a person who become skilled enough with it to become immortal.
-Since the entire cast and everyone in the the story setting can use Shinsoo, almost all of them are immortal and either are already or soon will be older than they look.
-A prime example is Anak Zahard who has a body of what seems like a child and is 300 years old.
-They need to be immortal as well, since their ultimate goal is to reach the top of the Tower that makes up their world and just reaching floor 134note takes 500 years.
+Manipulating the Functional Magic of their world known as Shinsoo, allows for a person who becomes skilled enough with it to become immortal.
+Since the entire cast and everyone in the the story setting can use Shinsoo, almost all of them are already much older than they look.
+A prime example is Anak Zahard who has a body of what seems like a child yet is over 300 years old.
+They need to be immortal as well, since their ultimate goal is to reach the top of the Tower that makes up their world and just reaching the 134th Floornote takes the average person 500 years.

 - In Questionable Content, Amir turns out to be about ten years older than he looks.